numpy/numpy/doc/source/user/basics.broadcasting.rst

 A Practical Example: Vector Quantization
 ========================================

-Broadcasting comes up quite often in real world problems.
+Broadcasting comes up quite often in real-world problems.
 A typical example occurs in the vector quantization (VQ) algorithm used in information theory, classification, and other related areas.
 The basic operation in VQ finds the closest point in a set of points, called ``codes`` in VQ jargon, to a given